 Hopefully I’ve convinced you that written communication skills (both as a writer and reader) are important soft skills that engineers often neglect.
 So how can you improve?

-Dogfooding is a great way to test your own writing.
+Dogfooding is a simple technique for testing your own writing.
 Let’s say you’ve just written a personal statement or covering letter (see section 7.10).
 It’s natural to read it over in your head to check for errors, before you send it.
 However, reading it aloud will pick up errors you may not have spotted by reading silently.
 There’s something about articulating words out loud that flushes out errors you don’t pick up when you read them in your head.
 Dogfooding is a tried and tested technique.
 It also means you’re ready to vocalise those answers in an interview.

 Google have developed some excellent written communication courses for software engineers, and those looking to become technical writers: